 Most tortillas are not low carb fare.
 They are either made with corn flour or white flour, neither of which is low carb.
-There are store-bought and diy alternatives that will allow you to enjoy a variety of Mexican dishes, but they vary a lot in taste.
+There are low carb tortillas, either store-bought or homemade, that will allow you to enjoy a variety of Mexican dishes, but they vary a lot in taste.

-Check this post for some of the better store-bought alternatives and a way to make your own low carb tortillas.
+I have put together a list of some of the better store-bought alternatives, as well as a way to make your own low carb tortillas if you want further info on low carb tortillas.
 Otherwise enjoy these homemade corn tortillas with your meal, but load up on the protein and maybe skip the rice and chips.

 Frequently Asked Questions

 If you are serving them with your meal, keep them on a plate lightly covered with a cloth.
-If you need to reheat them, refrigerate (once cooled) and then reheat for 15 seconds/side in a skillet, or wrap in cloth and micorwave for about 30 seconds.
+If you need to reheat them, refrigerate (once cooled) and then reheat for 15 seconds/side in a skillet.

-yes, you can use a rolling pin, but it is much more difficult to get them uniform in size and they tend to tear easire.
+yes, you can use a rolling pin, but it is much more difficult to get them uniform in size and they tend to tear.

 They both work great.
-The wood one is lighter and I find it easier to clean.
-The cast iron one may have better leverage (easier), but it takes a little more care so that it doesn’t rust.
+The wood one is lighter and perhaps easier to clean.
+The cast iron one may have better leverage which makes it easier on the arms, but it takes a little more care so that it doesn’t rust.

 Homemade Corn Tortilla Recipe

 - 2 Cups Masa harina

 - 1 ¼ Cups hot water Start with 1 cup and add the rest as needed